zenwong/tagu/README.md

-# JAV / Porn / Hentai Organizer
-a XBMC for porn
+# Organize your video files with tags

-The purpose of this project is to have a client that can download metadata about a JAV / Porn / Hentai video.
+The purpose of this project is to have a client that can download metadata about user tagged videos.
 It will consist of a server and a client.

 There will be a mechanism to sync tags and actress based on file hash and video title.